-Celebrities are not the best answer
+Celebrities are not the solution

 Kendall Jenner was paid an astounding $250,000 for just one post for the Fyre Festival, a sum that could have been spent more effectively on micro-influencers, who average one-tenth the cost of a macro-influencer and about 1/500th that of a Jenner-level celebrity.